 Vernon Electric Cooperative (VEC) has brought community-owned solar to Wisconsin.
 VEC is providing members in its service territory the opportunity to own individual panels in a locally-sited, utility-scale solar PV (photovoltaic) array (panels are currently sold-out).
 This is the first community-owned solar facility constructed in the state of Wisconsin.

 The Vernon Electric Community Solar Farm, a 305 kW, 1,001-panel clean power facility is built at VEC’s headquarters in Westby.
-Through CEC’s model, any member of VEC can purchase panels from the shared farm—as few as one or enough to completely offset the energy demands of a home or business.
+Any member of VEC can purchase panels from the shared farm—as few as one or enough to completely offset the energy demands of a home or business.
 Credit for the power produced is provided directly on their monthly utility bills.

 “We are excited to have constructed the first community-owned solar project in the state of Wisconsin,” said Vernon Electric’s CEO, Joe McDonald (retired).
 “We know this will be a valuable local energy solution for our members.”